memgraph/memgraph/docs/user_technical/open-cypher.md

     MATCH (n :Person) WHERE n.age > 20 RETURN n

-Additional examples are over [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/where/).
+Additional examples can be found [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/where/).

 #### RETURN

-The `RETURN` clause is used to define which data should be included in the resulting set.
-The simplest usage was already shown in the examples for `MATCH` and `WHERE` clauses.
-Another simple feature of `RETURN` is renaming the results via the `AS` keyword.
+The `RETURN` clause defines which data should be included in the resulting set.
+Basic usage was already shown in the examples for `MATCH` and `WHERE` clauses.
+Another feature of `RETURN` is renaming the results using the `AS` keyword.

 Example.

     MATCH (n :Person) RETURN n AS people

-That query would but all nodes under the column named `people` instead of `n`.
+That query would display all nodes under the header named `people` instead of `n`.

-When you want to get everything that was matched, you can use the `*` symbol as a shortcut.
+When you want to get everything that was matched, you can use the `*` (*asterisk*) symbol.

 This query: